Wellness & healing Coach

-Carina is the founder of the wellness lifestyle brand CiCis Ayurveda, a digital platform focused on blending modern living with Ayurveda.
-Through this space she provides educational content, tools and services to guide the collective to take the power of their health and well-being back into their own hands, naturally with Ayurveda.
+Carina is a Wellness & Healing Coach, and the founder of CiCis Ayurveda, a digital platform focused on blending modern living with Ayurveda.
+Through this space she provides empowering content, tools and services to guide the collective to take the power of their health and well-being back into their own hands, naturally with Ayurveda.
 Carina first became devoted to the holistic health system after it it’s simple but powerful logical and metaphysical tools helped her to begin to heal many years of chronic mental and physical illness.
 After years of exhausting various avenues with no hope, Ayurveda was the light she has been searching for all along.
-The results from her own health transformation were so inspiring and lead her to become certified in Ayurvedic Diet & Lifestyle, Life Coaching, Mindful Mental Health and Anatomy & Physiology.
-Carina is now deeply passionate about sharing it’s empowering knowledge, intuitive wisdom and fulfilling way of life in a way that is adaptable for modern conscious living.
+The results from her own health transformation were so inspiring and lead her to become certified in Ayurvedic Diet & Lifestyle, Life Coaching and Mindful Mental Health.
+Carina is deeply passionate about the self-healing science of Ayurveda and sharing it’s knowledge, intuitive wisdom and fulfilling way of life in a way that is adaptable for modern conscious living.

 0 1 |